ScottLinnn/Papers-System/README.md

 - [ ] O’Neil, P., Cheng, E., Gawlick, D. and O’Neil, E., 1996.
 The log-structured merge-tree (LSM-tree).
 Acta Informatica, 33, pp.351-385.
 - [x] Franklin, M.J., 1997.
 Concurrency Control and Recovery.
 - [ ] Vuppalapati, M., Miron, J., Agarwal, R., Truong, D., Motivala, A. and Cruanes, T., 2020.
 Building an elastic query engine on disaggregated storage.
 In 17th USENIX Symposium on Networked Systems Design and Implementation (NSDI 20) (pp. 449-462).
-- [ ] Li, G., Dong, H. and Zhang, C., 2022.
+- [x] Li, G., Dong, H. and Zhang, C., 2022.
 Cloud databases: New techniques, challenges, and opportunities.
 Proceedings of the VLDB Endowment, 15(12), pp.3758-3761.
+- [ ] Li, G., Zhou, X. and Cao, L., 2021, June.
+AI meets database: AI4DB and DB4AI.
+In Proceedings of the 2021 International Conference on Management of Data (pp. 2859-2866).
+- [ ] Perron, M., Castro Fernandez, R., DeWitt, D. and Madden, S., 2020, June.
+Starling: A scalable query engine on cloud functions.
+In Proceedings of the 2020 ACM SIGMOD International Conference on Management of Data (pp. 131-141).

 ## TiDB